AdaCore/spark2014/lrm/source/introduction.rst

 When the body is implemented (or modified) it is checked that it conforms to its contract.

-However, some these contracts for a subprogram may be at least approximated from its body, once implemented (provided the contracts of any subprograms it calls are specified or have already been generated), and so it is possible to implicitly synthesize from the body these contracts if they are not provided.
+However, some of these contracts -- if they are not explicitly provided -- can be implicitly synthesized for a subprogram from its body (provided the contracts of any subprograms it calls are specified or have already been generated).
 The contracts can then be used in the analysis of calling subprograms and so on.
 In |SPARK| the contracts which may be synthesized from an implemented subprogram body are the global specification and the dependency relation.